MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-faqs.md

 Answer:  No. SPMT can migrate content from SharePoint on-premises Server, but not from another SharePoint Online tenant.
 However, a cross-tenant migration solution for SharePoint and OneDrive is available.
 Learn more at [Cross-tenant OneDrive migration](/microsoft-365/enterprise/cross-tenant-onedrive-migration).

 **Question:** How can I use SPMT to migrate a large amount of data to Microsoft 365?</br>
-Answer: You need to install SPMT on physically different Windows computers or virtual machines.
+Answer: First, you need to install SPMT on physically different Windows computers or virtual machines.
 Then create bulk migration jobs on each SPMT instance, and then run them in parallel to achieve the maximum migration throughput.
 If you want to reach high throughput by orchestrating migration jobs automatically, use Migration Manager.

 **Question:** Where are local Migration Manager logs stored?</br>
 Answer: The logs are stored here: *C:\Users\<Username>\AppData\Roaming\Microsoft\MigrationTool*